Offline Estimation of Controlled Markov Chains: Minimaxity and Sample Complexity: Introduction

-\paragraph{Outline:} The rough outline of the paper is as follows.
+The rough outline of the paper is as follows.
 In \Cref{sec:preliminaries}, we introduce some notation and the concepts from uniform mixing and weak mixing.
 In \Cref{sec:setup}, we construct the empirical estimator $\hat{M}^{(l)}$ for the transition matrix $M^{(l)}$ for any control $l$ and formally introduce our assumptions.
 We then illustrate the trade-off discussed previously by producing weaker PAC bounds for the estimation error $\sup_{l}\|\hat{M}^{(l)}-M^{(l)}\|_{\infty}$ under weaker mixing assumptions, and a stronger minimax PAC bound under stronger mixing assumptions.
-In \Cref{sec:examples}, we apply our main result to derive statistical guarantees for various reward-free offline RL tasks under a range of settings, such as stationary controls, Markov controls, and episodic controls.
-Finally, in \Cref{sec:value}, we use our estimator to obtain estimation guarantees for learning the value function.
-We end with a summary and discussion of the open questions in~\Cref{sec:conclusions}.
-This paper presents probably approximately correct (PAC)-style minimax sample complexity results for statistical estimation of transition matrices of discrete-time, finite controlled Markov chains (CMC)~\citep{borkar1991topics}, motivated by the need for rigorous statistical inference in {\it offline reinforcement learning} (RL) and {\it system identification} problems.
-CMCs represent a natural model setting for stochastic optimal control problems, but also reinforcement learning problems, including pure or reward-free exploration and/or learning a value function or optimal policy when endowed with a reward structure.
-In fact, a wide range of now standard RL methods have been developed to manage the exploration-exploitation tradeoff (see~\cite{sutton2018reinforcement}) inherent in RL, assuming that a reward signal is available in real time that simultaneously allows for estimating the optimal value function while exploring the policy space.
+In Section \ref{sec:examples}, we apply our main result to derive statistical guarantees for various reward-free offline RL tasks under a range of settings, such as stationary controls, Markov controls, and episodic controls.
+Finally, in Section \ref{sec:value}, we use our estimator to obtain estimation guarantees for learning the value function.
+We end with a summary and discussion of the open questions in Section~\ref{sec:conclusions}.